High Protein Power Eggs

 Some years ago, I ditched my steel-cut oatmeal and chose to eat more eggs for breakfast.

-However, I know if I just eat eggs without bread, I’m usually hungry again in about 30 minutes, plus I would be missing the fiber and antioxidants I receive from my wild blueberry and tart cherry oatmeal.
+However, if I just eat eggs by themselves, I’m hungry again in about 30 minutes.
+I would also be missing the fiber and antioxidants I receive from my wild blueberry and tart cherry oatmeal.

 - 4 jumbo or extra large organic eggs

 - 4 mini sweet peppers